Bacon and Swiss Cheese are the stars of the show in this easy Quiche Lorraine!

 How to Make Quiche Lorraine

 - Bake bacon or pan fry bacon until crispy.

-- Drain bacon on plate lined with paper towels.
+- Drain bacon on a plate lined with paper towels.

-- Once bacon is cool enough to handle, crumble up bacon into 1/4 inch pieces.
+- Once the bacon is cool enough to handle, crumble up bacon into ¼ inch pieces.

 - Whisk together eggs with cream, onion powder, salt, and pepper until creamy and well combined.

-- Gently tap bowl on counter to remove some air bubbles that may have formed in eggs while whisking.
+- Gently tap the bowl on the counter to remove some air bubbles that may have formed in eggs while whisking.

-- Using a rolling pin, roll out pastry dough into 1/4 inch thick circle.
+- Using a rolling pin, roll out pastry dough into a ¼ inch thick circle.

 - Place crust into a 9-inch pie pan.

 - Using your fingers (or sides of a fluted pie plate), trim and crimp the edges.

-- Using a pastry brush, brush pie crust with egg white (JUST the egg white), to help seal the pie crust (this keeps pie crust from getting soggy!)
+- Using a pastry brush, brush pie crust with egg white (JUST the egg white), to help seal the pie crust (this keeps the pie crust from getting soggy!)

-- Add in the cooked and crumbled bacon evenly over pie crust.
+- Add in the cooked and crumbled bacon evenly over the pie crust.

 - Sprinkle half the Swiss Cheese over the bacon.